nikhillkumar28/smart-travel-management/README.md

 ```

 ### Why Prompt Chaining Instead of a Single Prompt?
-1. **Reduced Cognitive Load & Hallucination:** Asking a model to simultaneously analyze constraints, pick realistic attractions, stay within budget, and assemble a multi-day schedule in one shot frequently leads to rushed schedules, budget violations, or invented locations.
+1. **Separates itinerary generation into smaller, easier-to-validate steps:** Asking a model to simultaneously analyze constraints, pick realistic attractions, stay within budget, and assemble a multi-day schedule in one shot frequently leads to rushed schedules, budget violations, or invented locations.
 Stage 1 grounds the constraints before any activities are selected.
-2. **Guaranteed Schema Adherence:** Large, monolithic JSON outputs often run into token exhaustion or format degradation.
+2. **More consistent structured output:** Large, monolithic JSON outputs often run into token exhaustion or format degradation.
 Breaking the synthesis into discrete stages with smaller, explicit JSON schemas guarantees valid JSON structure at every step.
 3. **Early Validation & Error Isolation:** The pipeline inspects intermediate outputs (`isValidRequirementsAnalysis`, `isValidCandidates`).
 If a stage produces malformed data, it is rejected immediately before wasting downstream tokens.

 ---